Skip to main content

 In Dashboard

-You can find this sensor at the bottom of the device page with other virtual sensors.
-The data is available for every device with a CO2 sensor.
+This sensor is located at the end of the row alongside other virtual sensors.
+To access it, scroll to the right using the arrow.
+The data is available for any device equipped with a CO2 sensor.

-• The blue line shows the Air Changes per Hour (ACH)
+• The black line shows the Air Changes per Hour (ACH)

 • The transparent areas indicate the min-max within the hour